stacks-network/stacks-core/README.md

 **a) Error installing pycrypto**

-If you see the following error, while pycrpyto installs:
+If you see the following error, while pycrpyto installs on OS X:
 > error: command 'cc' failed with exit status 1

 Try installing it using: